wesen1/SCgemamod/README.md

   * amount of maps uploaded
   * records

-I will no longer work on this project, make sure to checkout the gemamod-v2 branch for the latest changes.

 ## Special thanks to:

 - +f0r3v3r+ and .45|Todesgurke for trusting me enough to give me an admin password for their servers
 - boss and Arisu-chan for playing gemas with me